airera/study-sra/README.md

 This repository contains the replication package for the study designing a software reference architecture (SRA) for natural-language processing (NLP) based requirements engineering (RE) tools (NLP4RE).
 The design follows the ProSA-RA process by Nakagawa et al.[^1].

+> [!important]
+> This repository currently contains only 2 out of the 4 staps from the SRA creation framework.
+> The remaining 2 steps are future work of the current research preview.

 ## Author and Article Details

 The following authors were involved in the study.